Get E-Book

 await once(socket, 'drain');

-Receive pressure works the other direction.
-When your Node program reads from a socket and then writes into a slower destination, stream.pipeline() can connect the pressure between streams.
+Receive pressure works in the other direction.
+When your Node program reads from a socket and writes into a slower destination, stream.pipeline() can connect pressure between streams.
 At the TCP layer, slowing reads can eventually reduce the advertised window.
-The peer might keep the connection open while sending far less data.
+The peer may keep the connection open while sending far less data.
 No exception is required.
-The connection is obeying flow control.
+The connection is doing what flow control allows.

-That can feel strange during debugging.
-A request hangs, CPU is low, and there is no error.
-The socket may be waiting because a buffer below JavaScript has no useful space, or because the peer's receive window is small, or because retransmission and congestion behavior are reducing progress.
-Node only reports an error when TCP state fails, not when TCP is waiting legally.
+That can look strange during debugging.
+A request hangs, CPU is low, and no error fires.
+The socket may be waiting because a buffer below JavaScript has no useful space.
+Or the peer's receive window may be small.
+Or retransmission and congestion behavior may be limiting progress.
+Node reports an error when TCP state fails, not when TCP is waiting legally.

 Node stream buffer